These are unedited recordings of Bill's live seminars on

-Nobody likes to get complaints but if you know how to mine it, there is
+Nobody likes to get complaints but if you know how to mine it, there

-source of information to improve service and increase future sales.
+tap this rich source of information to improve service and increase future sales.
 This program can

 help you gain the perspective you need to understand what your guests are really worth and the

 skills to deal with -- and profit from -- the complaints you are sure to receive in the normal